pranavj1001/pranavj1001.github.io/README.md

 site about me :)

-This site contains details about me, my projects and the work that I've done recently.
+This site is about me, my projects and the work that I've done recently.

 ## Technologies used